 - Nutritional Implications of Malnutrition and Obesity

-- Medications and the effects on the older adult, and food interactions
+- Medications and the Effects on the Older Adult, Food Interactions

 - Ethics and Nutrition Support

-- Assists & educates older adults and senior clients on the highest quality nutritional care to promote healthy lives & eating habits
+- Assists and educates older adults and senior clients on the highest quality nutritional care to promote healthy lives & eating habits

-- A Senior Nutrition Specialist offers nutritional expertise for weight maintenance goals, weight loss or weight gain goals
+- Offers nutritional expertise for weight maintenance goals, weight loss or weight gain goals

-- A Senior Nutrition Specialist teaches older adults and those interested about the nutritional connections to the diseases and disorders common in this population
+- Teaches older adults and those interested about the nutritional connections to the diseases and disorders common in this population

 - Self-paced, self-study, complete your course within 6 months or less